Diarrhea After Drinking Alcohol: Causes, Prevention, and Treatment

 - Avoid drinking quickly.
 Drink slowly.

-- Avoid drinking alcohol with caffeine or mixing two alcoholic beverages.
+- Avoid consuming alcohol with caffeine or mixing two alcoholic beverages.

 - Mix alcoholic drinks with non-alcoholic drinks, including water.